makanaraini/Climate-Resilient-Agricultural-Planning-Tool---CFC-2024/README.md

 - [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - We used watsonx.ai to develop predictive models that analyze weather patterns and soil conditions for Eastern African farms.
 The AI models recommend optimal planting times, crop choices, and irrigation strategies based on localized climate data.
 The tool also provides insights on pest risks and crop yield predictions, enhancing decision-making for smallholder farmers.

-- [watsonx.governance](https://www.ibm.com/products/watsonx-governance) - We integrated watsonx.governance to ensure data privacy and compliance, particularly when handling sensitive environmental and user data.
-This ensures the tool adheres to regional and international data governance standards while maintaining transparency and accountability in AI model usage.

-- [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - watsonx Assistant serves as the interface through which farmers interact with the platform.
-Using natural language processing (NLP), it provides easy-to-understand recommendations and answers to user queries about optimal farming practices, weather forecasts, and other relevant agricultural insights.

 ### Other IBM technology used